w0006887/modules/0408/mdModule.md

 When a forked branch is ready to be merged to the `MAIN` branch, click "Create pull request".
 This notifies the owner of a repository about the availability of a forked branch to be merged.
 In a "pull request," be descriptive of what the fork is about.

+## Cloning (importing)

+A forked branch is still a part of the original repository.
+Cloning allows an entire repository to be cloned and has an entirely different team of managers and contributors.

+Any GitHub user can import another public repository.
+To do this, click the `+` drop-down next to the search bar, then click "Import repository."
+Copy and paste the URL of the source repository, and fill in the rest of the form.

+* Note the URL

 Forking and pull request are better than using "Issues."
 Forking and pull request only needs the owner of the repository to *verify* the changes before merging to the `MAIN` branch.
 This is the most effective way to contribute to OER content.